Lorti/manu.ninja/src/pages/2017-11-22-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Adding objects via lazy-loading of 3D models

+The ship and island are 3D models I've created in a 3D modeling software and exported as OBJ/MTL pairs.
+To load them you can use the `OBJLoader` and `MTLLoader` which are located in the examples folder of the official three.js repository.
+There's also a Collada loader, if you need animation support.
+I'll stick with OBJ for my static objects, as I don't need animations and virtually every software can read and write OBJ files.

 The `MTLLoader` and `OBJLoader` both require a file path and a callback function.
+I wrap both of these callbacks in a promise, which gives me an easy to use `loadAsset()` function, which takes the name of the asset as an argument, and resolves to the fully loaded and decorated 3D model.

 ~~~js
 function loadAsset(name) {